 “With so few people on the streets, there are very few ‘eyes’ on the streets.
 Those eyes are the ones that usually report things, like drugs, to the police,” stated Chris Herrmann, a retired crime analyst and supervisor for the New York Police Department.
 “Fewer eyes on the street translates to fewer reported crimes to the police.”

 How Will the PBC Sheriff’s Department Respond to COVID-19?

 Many law enforcement agencies across the country are changing their approach to fighting crime.
 In Palm Beach, however, Sheriff Ric Bradshaw has made it clear that he will not be releasing inmates to reduce the spread of COVID-19 throughout PBC jails — an approach that many agencies are taking to protect inmates.
 The sheriff stated that “his jails have enough space to house inmates safely.”
 The public can expect the police response to crimes in PBC will remain the same, including arrests for minor offenses and “victimless” crimes like drug use.

 Fighting Criminal Charges During a National Pandemic

 This is truly a challenging time for people across the country; but, those facing criminal charges may be entering a more disorganized justice system.
 If you’ve been accused of a criminal offense such as DUI, robbery, sex crime, or any misdemeanor or felony crime, reach out to the Law Office of Gabriel & Gabriel for quality counsel and guidance.
-Our law firm has helped people throughout Palm Beach County fight criminal charges for more than 25 years.
+Brian Gabriel has helped people throughout Palm Beach County fight criminal charges for more than 30 years.

 Attorney Brian P. Gabriel’s extensive experience and dedication to providing personalized attention to each client will help you overcome this uncertain time in your life with the best possible results.
 Call (561) 622-5575 for a free consultation or complete our contact form to find out how he can help your case.